ModelOriented/DALEX-docs/dalex/adding-new-explanation.md

 ### `plot.py`

-This file contains functions that are used in a `plot` method in an `object.py` file.
+This file contains functions that are used in the `plot` method in an `object.py` file.

 ## Adding a new option to explainer method - details.